lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 status: draft
 ---

-This is probably in my top 5 most useful books I've ever read.
-I read it once without taking any notes, I'm glad I circled back to read it again, taking details notes.
+One of most useful books I've ever read.
+Initially I read it once without taking any notes, I'm glad I circled back to read it again, taking details notes.

 The structure of the [How To Take Smart Notes](https://www.amazon.com.au/How-Take-Smart-Notes-Nonfiction-ebook/dp/B06WVYW33Y) takes a [[Whole Game Learning]] approach.
 It starts with a step-by-step guide, showing you the whole system, then later chapters go in depth with an explaination of why each part is so useful.